The Alexander Gorchakov Public Diplomacy Fund

 Read More Less

 The Gorchakov Fund is part of a group of foundations and GONGOs that the US government estimated in 2018 were funded by the Russian state to the tune of at least $130 million per year in total, though this estimate was qualified as likely being conservative in nature.
-However, Gorchakov itself is financed only in part by the Russian state—largely held to be a kleptocracy—from its federal budget; in 2016 47% of its budget–an alleged but unconfirmed €660,000 according to the Wilfred Martens Center citing a Russian government source that is no longer available–was reported to be from state resources with the remainder undisclosed and “financed by trustees”: in other words, presumably gathered from the oligarchs and other figures within its leadership structure, a structure with more sanctions and allegations between them than can be reasonably recounted in short format.
+However, Gorchakov itself is financed only in part by the Russian state—largely held to be a kleptocracy—from its federal budget; in 2016 47% of its budget–an alleged but unconfirmed €660,000 according to the Wilfred Martens Center citing a Russian government source that is no longer available–was reported to be from state resources with the remainder undisclosed and “financed by trustees”: in other words, financing was partly contingent upon oligarchs and other figures within its leadership structure, a structure with more sanctions and allegations between them than can be reasonably recounted in short format.

 FEATURES